 After registering online, you will need to wait to receive an approval email from the Maryland Medical Cannabis Commission (MMCC).
 Once you receive your approval email, you must bring your unique patient ID, which is found in your approval email to a certifying medical professional who is registered with the MMCC.
-For more information concerning certifying medical professionals, please go to the MMCC website and review their provider information located here.
+For more information concerning certifying medical professionals, please go to the MMCC website.

 Carrying a patient ID card in Maryland is optional.
 You may choose to log into the registry after receiving a written certification and order a patient ID card for $50.
 Be sure to have your credit or debit card available for payment.
 The patient ID card will be mailed to you following completion of this process.

 Becoming a State-Authorized Patient in Maryland

 It is important to note that process for adult and minor patients to engage the MMCC patient registry and obtain a Maryland medical cannabis card are different and require different registration processes.
 You may click on the links below to begin to process at the MMCC website: